steveperry-53/examples-go/docs/19-jwt.md

 <base64-encoded header>.<base-64 encoded claim set>

 Sign the output.
+Sign the UTF-8 representation of the input using SHA256withRSA (also known as RSASSA-PKCS1-V1_5-SIGN with the SHA-256 hash function)

+My best guess for using openssl: openssl dgst -sha256 -sign prikey.pem -out sign.sha256 <file>

 Base64 encode the signature.
+openssl base64 -in sign.sha256 -out sig-64

 Then create this JWT:
 <base64-encoded header>.<base-64 encoded claim set>.<base64-encoded signature>